uq-seven-up/neverland/README.md

 To test the mobile application on a physical device launch the client-screen and then change the url from localhost to the public IP address of the development machine and refresh the page.

-The generated QR code can now be scanned to connect to the development machine.
+The generated QR code can now be scanned to connect to the development machine (make sure both phone and computer are on the same WI-FI network).

-On most mobile devices code changes will automatically refresh on the mobile device.
+On most mobile devices, code changes will automatically refresh on the mobile device.

 A laptop trackpad will also function to test touch events if the mobile client is loaded in a web browser on the development machine.